 WW II British Prime Minister Winston Churchill said “if you’re not a Liberal at 20, you have no heart; if you’re not a Conservative at 40, you have no brain.”
-What exactly did Churchill mean?
-That’s what this brief Post is about.
+What exactly did Churchill mean and is it valid?
+That’s what this brief post is about.

 I’m 50% Conservative and 50% Liberal.
 That does not mean 50% Republican and 50% Democrat.
-What’s Liberal or Conservative about $16 trillion in National Debt?
-What’s Liberal or Conservative about health care that is a confusing, disorganized, and unaffordable the way it is configured?
+What’s Liberal or Conservative about $19 trillion in National Debt?
+What’s Liberal or Conservative about health care that is a confusing, disorganized, and unaffordable the way Obamacare is configured?
 What’s Liberal or Conservative about a weak military or a foreign policy that punishes our allies and rewards our enemies?

-At 69, I’m in the last years of my life, and I’d love to leave this world knowing that the US will be OK, but I’m not there yet.
+At 73, I’m in the last part of my life, and I’d love to leave this world knowing that the U.S. will be OK, but I’m not there yet.
 Most young people scare me because they can vote but know less than nothing about the issues…less than nothing because much/most of what they think they know is misinformation.

 I don’t mean to sound critical, because it’s natural for the young to spend their time pursuing mates, getting an education and starting a career.
-However, on November 6, 2012, America will either turn around and become vibrant again, or finish its journey onto the trash heap of history.
-Which scenario plays out might depend on the young, which is the group whose future would be the most devastated by President Obama being re-elected.
+However, on November 8, 2016, America will either turn around and become vibrant again, or finish its journey onto the trash heap of history.
+Which scenario plays out might depend on the young, which is the group whose future would be the most devastated by another Democrat President controlled by big-government statists.

 Another famous British citizen, Prime Minister Margaret Thatcher, said it best: ”The problem with socialism is that, sooner or later, you run out of other people’s money.”
 The U.S. is very close to running out of being financially able to borrow more of other people’s money.